27 Squadron SAAF: History

 In June 1944, the squadron was moved to the Western Mediterranean Theatre, where their Venturas were upgraded to Ventura Mk.Vs.
 One flight was based at La Senia in Algeria and commenced anti-submarine patrols on 18 July 1944.
 A second flight was deployed to Hal Far in Malta, also on anti-submarine duties and re-joined the squadron in October 1944.

 In November 1944, one flight returned to AFS Swartkop in South Africa via Egypt, arriving home in January 1945.
 The remaining flights were converted to Vickers Warwick Vs and Vickers Wellington XIVs between February and March 1945.
-By this time the squadron had been moved to Gianaclis in Egypt and were flying air-sea rescue missions until this duty was taken over by the Royal Air Force's 621 Squadron.
+By this time the squadron had been moved to RAF Gianaclis in Egypt and were flying air-sea rescue missions until this duty was taken over by the Royal Air Force's 621 Squadron.
 After handing over to the RAF, the squadron returned to South Africa and was disbanded in December 1945.

 The squadron was reconstituted at AFB Ysterplaat in January 1951 as a part-time maritime patrol unit, still equipped with Venturas Vs until 1958 when it was again disbanded.
 It remained inactive until October 1962 when it was re-established at AFB Ysterplaat for inshore maritime reconnaissance duties.
 It was initially equipped with Douglas C-47s and the squadron received Piaggio P-166S Albatross maritime patrol aircraft in 1969.
 On receipt of the new aircraft, the squadron moved to Cape Town International Airport from which it operated, as a maritime patrol squadron, until October 1990 when it was disbanded for the last time.
 The Cape Town Club maintains a wall of Memorabilia in honour of SAAF aviators fallen in defence of the Empire.